 - Direct Deposit

-Wheaton’s Student Account Center (SAC) is hosted through our payment systems provider, Nelnet Campus Commerce.
-In the SAC, you may view your account transactions, anticipated credits from financial aid, make online payments, enroll in a semester based payment plan and grant account access to your parents or others.
-The SAC is a secure self-service site that provides access to real-time student account information.
+Wheaton’s Campus Commerce is hosted through our payment systems provider, Nelnet.
+In Campus Commerce, you may view your student account transactions, anticipated credits from financial aid and private loans, make online payments, enroll in a semester based payment plan and grant account access to your parents or others.
+Campus Commerce is a secure self-service portal that provides access to real-time student account information.
 Wheaton does not print or mail billing statements.
-Nelnet customer support is available Monday through Friday 8:00 am to 10:00 pm (ET) at 800-337-0693.
+Nelnet customer support is available Monday through Friday 8:00 am to 8:00 pm (EST) at 800-609-8056.

-Student Access to the Student Account Center through the student portal insideWheaton
+Student Access to Campus Commerce is through the student portal insideWheaton

 Open the WINDOW folder and select Student and Financial Records.
-Click on Financial Records then Student Account Center.
+Click on Financial Records then Campus Commerce.
 You will automatically be connected to your student account (single sign-on).
-If you log in directly to SAC you will need to enter your Wheaton credentials (WID and password).
-Click here for a brief tutorial on the Student Account Center.
+If you log in directly to Campus Commerce, you will need to enter your Wheaton credentials (WID and password).
+View a brief tutorial on the Campus Commerce payment plan.

-Authorized Parent and/or Proxy User Access to the Student Account Center
+Authorized Parent and/or Proxy User Access to Campus Commerce

-Once you receive the account access invitation and complete the registration process, your parent and/or proxy may log in using the email and password set up during registration.
-The Office of Student Financial Services confirms an individual’s authorization in the Student Account Center before providing detailed account information to family members.
+Once your parent and/or proxy user receives the account access invitation via email and completes the registration process, your parent and/or proxy may log in using the email and password set up during registration.
+The Office of Student Financial Services confirms an individual’s authorization in Campus Commerce before providing detailed account information to family members and/or proxies.

-Log in to the Student Account Center and review your billing activity
+Log in to Campus Commerce and review your billing activity

-- Grant access to others through the ‘Manage Account Access” link in the SAC.
+- Grant access to others through the “Add Authorized Party” link in Campus Commerce.

-- Confirm your account is paid in full, covered by financial aid or a payment plan by the semester’s due dates.
-The Fall semester’s due date is August 1 and the Spring semester’s due date is January 1.
+- Confirm your account is paid in full, covered by financial aid, private loan or a payment plan by the semester’s due dates.
+The Fall semester’s due date is August 1 and the Spring semester’s due date is January 5.

 Payment and Financial Holds

-Student accounts not fully paid, on an approved current payment plan, covered by pending financial aid funds, and/or an approved loan by each semester’s due dates may have a financial hold placed on their account that prevents the release of room keys upon arrival to campus, and from adding and dropping courses.
-A $100.00 late fee may be assessed each month that a balance remains past the due date.
-Please note – rather than worry about whether or not your mailed payment is received by the semester’s due date, we recommend making online payments 24/7 for expediency.
+Student accounts not paid in full, on an approved payment plan, covered by pending financial aid funds and/or with a pending approved loan by each semester’s due dates may have a financial hold placed on their account that prevents the release of room keys upon arrival to campus, and from adding and dropping courses.
+If a payment made to your student account is returned for any reason, a $50.00 returned payment fee may be assessed to your account.
+A $100.00 late payment fee may be assessed each month on a balance that remains past the semester’s due date.
+Please note – rather than worry about whether or not your mailed payment is received by the semester’s due date, we recommend making online payments from your Campus Commerce account.

 - Inform outside scholarship organizations to send payments directly to the college at least ten days prior to the semester’s due date at: Wheaton College, Office of Student Financial Services, 26 E. Main St., Norton, MA 02766.
 The student’s full name and Wheaton ID must be listed on the payment.